Doctoral Internship Application Process

 The Counseling Center is accredited by the International Association of Counseling Services (IACS).

 The internship program is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
 This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.

 Western Washington University Counseling Center’s doctoral internship is not accredited by the American Psychological Association (APA).
 We are excited to report that we submitted our self-study to the APA Commission of Accreditation (CoA) on September 10, 2021.
+We have been informed that we can expect to undergo a site visit during the 2023 calendar year.
 Please be advised that we are not able to give a timeline of our accreditation application process and there are no guarantees that we will be successful in our accreditation application.
-We will have 4 Psychology Intern positions for the 2022-2023 training year.
+We will have 4 Psychology Intern positions for the 2023-2024 training year.

 Questions related to the program’s accreditation status should be directed to the Commission on Accreditation:

 To apply, please complete the AAPI (APPIC Application for Psychology Internships) online, including graduate transcripts and three letters of recommendation (two of which should come from clinical supervisors or individuals who are familiar with your clinical work.)
 Applicants will also need to register for the Intern Match.
 Application information and deadline for applications for the 2024-2025 training year will be November 20, 2023.